5 Financial Spread Betting Strategies Used by Experienced Traders

 2. Over leveraging

 Leverage is the ability to trade more money than you have using a small margin.
-However, there’s no reason why you should take advantage of the maximum leverage a spread broker offers.
+Using the maximum leverage a spread broker offers is not required to trade effectively.
 Doing so risks over-leveraging and losing more than you invested.

 Financial spread betting with leverage requires understanding the relationship between margin and risk.
 Read more about spread betting leverage and margin to trade responsibly.